 Department 9 - Honorable Scott N. Freeman

-Chief Judge Freeman graduated from Ithaca College, Ithaca, New York, with a degree in Politics and a minor in Economics.
+Judge Freeman graduated from Ithaca College, Ithaca, New York, with a degree in Politics and a minor in Economics.
 Thereafter, he received his Juris Doctorate from Southwestern University School of Law, Los Angeles, California.
-Chief Judge Freeman has been a resident of Northern Nevada for over 40 years.
+Judge Freeman has been a resident of Northern Nevada since 1979.

-Prior to his ascension to the bench, Chief Judge Freeman spent 28 years in private practice and has received numerous awards and distinctions.
+Judge Freeman spent 28 years in private practice and has received numerous awards and distinctions.
 In 2008, he was awarded "Defender of the Year" by the statewide Nevada Attorneys for Criminal Justice.
 In 2012, he received the Best Lawyers in America award.
 He has received the 2009, 2010, 2011 and 2012 Mountain States Super Lawyer awards.
 In 2009, he was named a fellow of the American Board of Criminal Lawyers.
-From 1999-2012, he has been AV-rated by the international lawyer directory Martindale Hubble.
+From 1999-2012, he has been AVrated by the international lawyer directory Martindale Hubble.
 In 2007, he was Las Vegas Life Magazine Super Lawyer Best Criminal Attorney In Nevada.
 In 2002, he was Nevada Business Magazine Super Lawyer Best Criminal Attorney In Nevada.
 In 1999, he was the first recipient of the Washoe County Access To Justice Foundation's Pro Bono Attorney Of The Year award.

-Chief Judge Freeman was also appointed by the State Bar of Nevada to be a permanent member on the Commission for Judicial Selection from 2008-2011.
+Judge Freeman was also appointed by the State Bar of Nevada to be a permanent member on the Commission for Judicial Selection from 2008-2011.
 He was the Nevada Law Foundation Chairman of the Board of Trustees from 1998-2000.
 He was the criminal justice representative on numerous law related committees, including the Washoe County Public Defender Selection Committee, Washoe County Alternative Public Defender Selection Committee, Nevada Criminal Jury Instructions Committee, Washoe District Court Pattern Criminal Jury Instructions Committee, Washoe District Court Criminal Rules Committee, and the Nevada Mandatory Sentencing Review Commission.
-Chief Judge Freeman has also been a lecturer of numerous topics at seminars sponsored by the State Bar of Nevada, Washoe County Bar Association and local universities and high schools.
-He currently is an instructor in the Criminal Justice Department at the University of Nevada.
+Judge Freeman has also been a lecturer of numerous topics at seminars sponsored by the Nevada Administrative Office of the Courts, State Bar of Nevada, Washoe County Bar Association and local universities and high schools.

-Chief Judge Freeman is most proud of his work in the community.
-He has been a member of the Rotary Club of Reno Sunrise.
+Judge Freeman is most proud of his work in the community.
+He was a member of the Rotary Club of Reno Sunrise.
 He was a member of the Board of Trustees for the Children's Cabinet from 1999 to 2014.
-He was also active with the International Special Olympics.
-From 1999 to the present, he has been the Director of Security for the Barracuda Golf Championship, an annual PGA Golf Tour event.
-As of 2014, he has been an active member of the Reno Rodeo Association.
+In 2003, he was appointed Chairman of the Board of Trustees for the Children's Cabinet.
+He was also active with the international Special Olympics.
+From 1999 to the present, he has been the Director of Security for the local annual PGA Tour event.
+Since 2014, he is a volunteer member of the Reno Rodeo Association.

-Prior to his appointment to the bench in 2012, Chief Judge Freeman co-hosted a weekly television show Lawyers, Guns & Money on KRNV TV, an NBC Network affiliate, with an interview format of notable personalities in the legal, cultural and charitable communities.
+Judge Freeman formerly co-hosted the weekly television show Lawyers, Guns & Money on KRNV TV, an NBC Network affiliate, with an interview format of notable personalities in the legal, cultural and charitable communities.

-Chief Judge Freeman enjoys spending time with his two young adult children, skiing during the winter and long distance bicycle riding in the summer.
+Judge Freeman enjoys spending time with his two adult children, playing recreational ice hockey and long-distance bicycle riding.